Time fractional stochastic differential equations driven by pure jump L\'evy noise: Introduction

-All of the above examples focus on fractional Langevin equation with (fractional) Brownian noise.
-However, when the surrounding medium of the particle exhibits strong heterogeneity, the particle may experience large jumps and lead to an additional L{\'e}vy driven noise \cite{BenSchMee}.
-In this paper, we will focus on pure jump noise.
-Our model can be expressed as the following variable-order time fractional SDE driven by a multiplicative L{\'e}vy noise which also includes a large jump term:
+All of the above examples focus on fractional Langevin equations with (fractional) Brownian noise.
+However, when the surrounding medium of the particle exhibits strong heterogeneity, the particle may experience large jumps that lead to an additional L{\'e}vy driven noise \cite{BenSchMee}.
+Thus, understanding $\eta(t)$ as the derivative of a stochastic process $Z_t$, \eqref{fLanEq} turns into

+where $\kappa(t,s) = -\int_s^t K(u-s)du$ is the integral kernel. \\ Based on the above discussions, we consider a generalization of \eqref{fLanEq: fbm} , where the random noise is given by a multiplicative L\'evy noise and the integral kernel is modeled by variable-order fractional derivatives.
+Our model can be expressed as

 where $T>0, \lambda \in \mathbb{R}$, $_{0}^{R}D_{t}^{\alpha(t)}u(t)$ represents friction with memory effect, $f(t,u(t))$ is the external force and the random terms represent the jump type noise.
 Here the variable-order Riemann-Liouville derivative is given by